Promoting safe, respectful campus communities at Griffith University

 Antisemitism: there are multiple definitions of antisemitism, including the International Holocaust Remembrance Alliance and the Jerusalem Declaration on Antisemitism which may be useful in particular contexts.
 The definition developed by Universities Australia is the one that we will use for understanding antisemitism on our campuses.

-SafeZone - your personal safety app
+SafeZone—your personal safety app

 Whether you need first aid or emergency help, stay safe on campus with the SafeZone app.

-3 Good health and well-being10 Reduce inequalities
+3 Good health and well-being 5 Gender equality 10 Reduce inequalities

 Sustainable Development Goals